goddoe/Learner/README.md

 # Learner
-Open source neural network, It'll be supported with OpenCL
+Open source Neural Network and SVM training and classification tool, It'll be supported with OpenCL